RTI TAL-D banner

 • What skills can be acquired, practiced, and validated using RVHT?
 What is involved in providing a convincing simulation of human interaction where acquired skills transfer to a live environment?

-The research results are exposing a range of additional training and educational opportunities, such as interviewing risky behavior and presenting rare, traumatic events.
+The research results have exposed a range of additional training and educational opportunities, such as interviewing risky behavior and presenting rare, traumatic events.
 Combinations of RVHT-based training and instructor-led training offer significantly reduced training development and delivery costs, and increased student throughput, while maintaining training effectiveness and consistency.

 Project team

-This material is based on work currently supported by the
+This material is based on work supported by a number of agencies.